2015 Gurdaspur attack: Equipment

 According to sources at the Ministry of Home Affairs, two GPS devices, three AK-47s, ten magazines, and two China-made grenades were recovered from the terrorists.

 The attackers had also shaved all body hair and erased all factory markings on their weapons, supposedly to prevent any identification.

 Indian authorities also recovered a Night Vision Device from the terrorists, with US Government markings on it.
 US Authorities confirmed that it belonged to the American Government and was most likely stolen or misplaced in Afghanistan.

-However, Investigators have found clinching evidence of Pakistan's involvement in the July 27 terror attack in Punjab's Gurdaspur district.
+However, Indian investigators claimed to have found evidence of Pakistan's involvement in the attack.

 The three terrorists who stormed a police station on the fateful day used gloves with "Made in Pakistan" tags said the panel of doctors in their autopsy report from Gurdaspur civil hospital.

 The report said, "external appearance" that a "Made in Pakistan" label was found intact in the glove that one terrorist was wearing.

 "After the operation was over on Monday, we had done a random search of the clothes the ultras were wearing.
 But no label was found in the clothes, including the undergarments," a police was quoted as saying to Hindustan Times.